denvash/dennisvash.com/src/content/about/index.md

   - Gatsby
 ---

 Hello!

 I'm Dennis, a software engineer based in Israel, who enjoys building things that live on the internet.

 Specializing in building and designing exceptional, high-quality websites and applications

-Here's is my favorite technologies stack:
+Preferable technologies stack: